hello@slated.gg

 Tips

-• Pause freely if real life interrupts
+• Pause when life interrupts

 VERY LOW